 Elite Capital & Co.
 Wins the ACQ5 “Project Management & Finance Company of the Year”, the Oldest UK's Coveted Award

-LONDON, UNITED KINGDOM, June 6, 2024 /EINPresswire.com/ -- Mr. George Matharu, President of Elite Capital & Co.
+LONDON, June 06, 2024 (GLOBE NEWSWIRE) -- Mr. George Matharu, President of Elite Capital & Co.
 Limited, announced today the success of being the "Project Management & Finance Company of the Year 2024" by ACQFIVE Global Awards, the Oldest UK's Coveted Award, as the result of enormous effort and teamwork within the company since it was founded in 2012.

 “We have received a letter stating that Elite Capital & Co.
 Limited has been awarded the Project Management & Finance Company of the Year by ACQFIVE Global Awards 2024, as being one of the influencers of global finance,” Mr. George Matharu said.